fabianschenk/REVO/README.md

 The sensor to be used is determined from the INPUT_TYPE set in the second config file.
 For Orbbec Astra Pro INPUT_TYPE: 1, for Intel Realsense INPUT_TYPE: 2 and for Orbbec Astra INPUT_TYPE: 3.

+Example config files for all three sensors can be found in the config directory!
 ### Intel RealSense ZR300
 Install [librealsense](https://github.com/IntelRealSense/librealsense), set the intrinsic parameters in the config file.
 This framework was tested with the Intel RealSense ZR300.